Hair Loss In Our 20s

 6. Hormonal Changes

 In women, elevated levels of estrogen and progesterone can stimulate faster hair growth.
-While in men, excess levels of dihydrotestosterone (DHT) can cause hair follicles to shrink and eventually stop producing hair.
+In men, excess levels of dihydrotestosterone (DHT) can cause hair follicles to shrink and eventually stop producing hair.
 This process is known as miniaturization, and it can lead to permanent hair loss if left untreated.
 Learn more about hormonal changes and hair loss.

 7. Medications